CosmosContracts/juno-ts/README.md

 ```
 ## Credits

-Code tranpiled with these related projects:
+Code built with the help of these related projects:

 * [@cosmwasm/ts-codegen](https://github.com/CosmWasm/ts-codegen) for generated CosmWasm contract Typescript classes
 * [@osmonauts/telescope](https://github.com/osmosis-labs/telescope) a "babel for the Cosmos", Telescope is a TypeScript Transpiler for Cosmos Protobufs.
+* [chain-registry](https://github.com/cosmology/chain-registry) an npm module for the official Cosmos chain-registry